 To the extent that expenses are not reimbursed, residents and non-residents can deduct properly substantiated expenses incurred in earning employment and other income, for example, business-connected travel expenses, automobile expenses, subscriptions to professional or trade organisations, certain home office expenses, and protective clothing.

-Note that as a result of the COVID-19 pandemic, the ATO has temporarily allowed a shortcut method to simplify how to calculate a deduction for working from home for the period 1 March 2020 to 30 June 2021.
+As a result of the COVID-19 pandemic, the ATO temporarily allowed a shortcut method to simplify how to calculate a deduction for working from home for the period 1 March 2020 to 30 June 2021.
 This shortcut method covers all work from home expenses, such as phone, Internet, the decline in value of equipment and furniture, and electricity and gas for heating, cooling, and lighting.

 An employee is not entitled to a tax deduction for the following expenses: